9 Best Tourist Attractions in Kalimantan Selatan Letting You Get Impressed

 3. Samber Gelap Island

 Unless you can stay in the city’s hustle and bustle of Banjarmasin, you should escape Samber Gelap Island.
 Don’t you know that this paradise is the real tropical paradise?
-It highlights ravishing diving spots full of colorful corals and sea creature, turquoise water, and a stretch of pearly white sand beach.
+It highlights ravishing diving spots full of colorful corals and sea creatures, turquoise water, and a stretch of pearly white sand beach.
 Besides swimming and soaking up the sun, be sure to go kayaking as well as observing the turtle’s eggs hatching.
 It can be accessed from Kota Baru by taking a 4-hour trip.

 4. Mandin Damar Waterfall

 South Borneo also goes with its unbeatable attraction provided for anyone of you who loves adventure – Mandin Damar Waterfall.
 Hidden in the thick jungle in the region of Tanahbumbu, this place requires you an extra effort when it comes to access.
-Despite so, the 10-meter-tall waterfall has clear fresh water cascading down the greenish blue pool and the same is true with the refreshing, verdant surroundings.
+Despite so, the 10-meter-tall waterfall has clear fresh water cascading down the greenish-blue pool and the same is true with the refreshing, verdant surroundings.
 It sits 5 kilometers away from the nearest village named Gunung Raya.

 5. Wasaka Museum

-Wasaka Museum is one the best tourist attractions in Kalimantan Selatan that satiates people’s curiosity regarding the history of Indonesia.
-It displays a set of worth collections from the Dutch occupation to the period of gaining the independence such as weapons, photographs, uniforms, and many others.
+Wasaka Museum is one of the best tourist attractions in Kalimantan Selatan (South Borneo) that satiates people’s curiosity regarding the history of Indonesia.
+It displays a set of worth collections from the Dutch occupation to the period of gaining independence such as weapons, photographs, uniforms, and many others.
 The most noted historical object is no other than the proclamation manuscript.
 The opening hours are from 7 am to 12 pm.
 From the city center, it is only 4 kilometers away.

 6. Kembang Island